Child Sexual Exploitation

 - Expressions of despair (self-harm, overdose, eating disorder, challenging behaviour, aggression, appearing drunk or under the influence of drugs/alcohol, suicidal tendencies, looking tired or ill, sleeping during the day.)

 Lambeth LSCB recognises that parents and carers sometimes need advice and support to help keep their children safe from sexual exploitation.
 If you have concerns about your child you can discuss this with their school, your GP, the police or Lambeth Children’s Social Care by calling the Integrated Referral Hub.
+Please also use the below Lambeth CSE Campaign leaflet for more information.

 If you are worried about a child, contact the Integrated Referral Hub: